Sandip Chakrabarti: Research

 The main focus of Chakrabarti's research is the hydrodynamic and radiative properties of astrophysical flows around black holes and other compact objects.
 He showed that the accreting matter must be transonic and should have standing, oscillating and propagating shocks.
 He and his collaborators studied many aspects of these flows and showed that the black hole accretion must have non-Keplerian component which plays a major role in deciding the observational properties.
 He wrote the first monograph on "Theory of Transonic Astrophysical Flows" (World Scientific Pub.
 Co., Singapore; 1990).
 He has completed over 650 research articles and written or edited several books and conference volumes.
 Forty Eight students have completed Ph.D.
 Thesis under his supervision.

-Chakrabarti was the first scientist to suggest that Gamma-ray bursts are the birth cry of black holes at his presentation in 1995, third Hunsville, Alabama Conference.
+Chakrabarti was the first scientist to suggest that Gamma-ray bursts are the birth cry of black holes at his presentation in 1995, third Huntsville, Alabama Conference.
 In 2013, Scientists observed a conclusive evidence of this birth cry.
 He is also the first to suggest (1992-1996) that the accretion disks in an extreme mass ratio binaries could change the gravitational wave signals.